Courtesy of Freepik

 No, the new world of marketing – or content marketing rather – is about showing how its done.

-It’s about educating your customers and helping them to become better at what they do.
+It is about educating your customers and helping them to become better at what they do.
+(Maybe even being a badass user!)

-Heck, it’s also about providing immense value even without a single dollar being exchanged.
+Heck, it is also about providing immense value even without a single dollar being exchanged.

 With information tending towards free, and Google becoming the number one price versus value analysis tool, you need to find ways and means to get your name synonymous with product X or service Y.